dworkin/reddwarf/wonderland-stress/README.txt

 description:    Host name of core server node.
 Used in run-server target and
                 should be set to the name of the host where run-core was invoked.

-property name:  platform
-default value:  solaris-x86
-valid values:   solaris-x86, solaris-sparc, macosx-x86
-description:    Platform type of host runninig the database.
-Used in the
-                run-single and run-core targets to specify which native DB libraries to use.
-If use.je is defined this property is not relevant.

 property name:  use.je
 default value:  <undefined>
 description:    If defined use Berkley DB Java Edition.